-- Only invest in companies where return on capital is consistently above 10%
+- Only invest in companies where the return on capital is consistently above 10%

-- Only invest in companies where return on sales (profit margin) is consistently above 5%
+- Only invest in companies where the profit margin is consistently above 5%

-As for return on sales, this comes in at a less impressive 4%.
-So how did Telecom Plus make it into the portfolio with such thin profit margins?
-The answer is that I didn’t pay much attention to profit margins in 2015 and I didn’t have a minimum standard.
+As for the return on sales, this comes in at a less impressive 4%.
+So, how did Telecom Plus make it into the portfolio with such thin profit margins?
+The answer is that I didn’t pay much attention to profit margins in 2015, so I didn’t have minimum standards for it.

-Perhaps more importantly, my various rules are only rules of thumb and they can be broken if it seems reasonable to do so.
-In this case, even if I did have a 5% minimum profit margin rule in 2015, I think I would still have added Telecom Plus to the portfolio.
+Perhaps more importantly, my various rules are only rules of thumb, so they can be broken if it seems reasonable to do so.
+In this case, even if I had a 5% minimum profit margin rule in 2015, I would still have added Telecom Plus to the portfolio.

 That’s because utility suppliers are low-margin by nature, so Telecom Plus’s 4% profit margin reflects industry norms rather than competitive weakness.

-The main asset that underpins that business model is its army of almost 50,000 Partners.
-Using the VRIO framework for assessing assets, Telecom Plus’s army of Partners are:
+The army of almost 50,000 Partners is its business model's main asset.
+Using the VRIO framework for assessing assets, Telecom Plus’s army of Partners is: